-You must join to get the full test results and ratings for supplements containing flax, black currant, borage, and evening primrose seed oils along with ConsumerLab.com recommendations and quality ratings.
-You will get results for 26 supplements: 17 selected by ConsumerLab.com and 9 others that passed voluntary certification testing.
+You must join to get the full test results and ratings for supplements containing flaxseed, black currant, borage, and evening primrose seed oils along with ConsumerLab.com recommendations and quality ratings.
+You will get results for 26 supplements: 16 selected by ConsumerLab.com and 10 others that passed voluntary quality certification testing.
+Included are two products for pets.
 You'll also get information about two supplements similar to ones that passed testing.

 In this comprehensive report, you'll discover:

 - Which omega-3 and omega-6 supplements failed testing and which passed our testing